gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 m5.instantiate()
 ```

-Now that we have instantiated our `SimObjects`, we can tell gem5 to start simulation.
+Now that we have instantiated our `SimObjects`, we can tell gem5 to start the simulation.
 We do that by calling `simulate` from `m5`.
 Add the following line to your code to do that.

 ```python
 exit_event = m5.simulate()
 ```

-At this point the simulation will start.
-It will return an object which will store the status the status of the simulation.
-We can access cause of the simulation exit by calling `getCause` from `exit_event`.
+At this point, the simulation will start.
+It will return an object which will store the status of the simulation.
+We can see why the simulation exits by calling `getCause` from `exit_event`.
 Add the following line to your code to due that.

 ```python
 print(f"Exited simulation because: {exit_event.getCause()}.")